ppy/osu-wiki/wiki/Tournaments/ANZT/2021_Summer/en.md

 - All reschedules must be done at least 30 minutes before the scheduled match time.
 - All matches and reschedules will/must be scheduled for Friday, Saturday or Sunday.

-### Qualifiers

-- A number of scheduled lobbies will be announced.
-Players may sign up to a lobby of their choice.
-- Players who can not make a scheduled lobby can request another lobby be hosted at a different time.
-- Players who fail to play the qualifiers by the Tuesday of that week will be disqualified.
-- Referees will create the lobby and invite players 10 minutes before the designated match time.
-- Each lobby will play through the qualifiers mappool once and record your score for each map.
-- Qualifiers will be played with No Fail on.

 ### Match rules

 - Referees will create the lobby and invite players 10 minutes before the designated match time.